theolenko/famous_computer_science_quotes/README.md

 This Jupyter Book contains a collection of cites from computer scientists in the context of data science and artificial intelligence.
 The repository serves training purposes at the [DataWeek Leipzig 2024](https://2024.dataweek.de/): We learn how to fork, send pull-requests and merge contents on github.com.

-You can read its content at
+You can read its content at this

 https://scads.github.io/famous_computer_science_quotes